thisisoke/inSource/README.md

 # inSource
 Project collaboration workspace

-Always check out Projects (on the tab) and utilize wiki.
+Check out / utilize Projects (on the tab) and utilize wiki.
+Dev related communication can be made on #dev channel on slack.